ramon951/cloudflareDynamicDNS/README.md

 To use this tool, follow these steps:

-1. Copy the `config.example.json` file.
+1. Rename the `config.example.json` file to `config.json`.
-2. Fill in the necessary details in the copied file.
+2. Fill in the necessary details in the `config.json` file.

 Once you have configured your settings, you can run the script with the following command: